Overview of Supply Chain Security Tools - Scan

 • The detected component does not always include a canonical name and vendor, requiring the scanner to infer and attempt fuzzy matching.

-• When vendors register impacted software with NVD, the provided information might not exactly match the values in the release artifacts.
+• When vendors register impacted software with NVD, the provided information might not match the values in the release artifacts perfectly.

 False positives

 Vulnerability scanners cannot always access the information to accurately identify whether a CVE exists.
 This often leads to an influx of false positives where the tool mistakenly flags something as a vulnerability.
-Unless you are specialized in security or are very familiar with a vulnerable component, assessing, and determining false positives is a challenging and time-consuming activity.
-Some reasons for a false positive flag include:
+Unless you specialize in security or are very familiar with a vulnerable component, assessing and determining false positives is a challenging and time-consuming activity.
+Some causes for a false positive flag include:

-• A component is misidentified due to similar names.
+• A component is misidentified because of similar names.

 • A component is correctly identified but the impacted function is not on a reachable code path.

-• A component’s impacted function is on a reachable code path but is not a concern due to the specific environment or configuration.
+• A component’s impacted function is on a reachable code path but is not a concern because of the specific environment or configuration.

 • The version of a component might be incorrectly flagged as impacted.